ACCESS-Community-Hub/access-cm3-paper-1/README.md

 print("Plot folder path: ",plotfolder)
 ```

-It is important that you use `esm_file` and if needed `plotfolder` in your script as done in `00_template_notebook.ipynb` (this allows us to re-run your script later with different experiments), here's [examples](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/00_template_notebook.ipynb):
+It is important to use `esm_file` variable for the source data and save plots into the folder defined by the `plotfolder` variable.
+This allows notebooks to be easily re-run later with different experiments, here's [`00_template_notebook.ipynb` as an example](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/00_template_notebook.ipynb):
 ```python
 datastore = intake.open_esm_datastore(
     esm_file,